- Ph.D. 2005 – The University of North Carolina at Chapel Hill, Developmental Psychology

 - B.A.
 1999 – The University of North Carolina at Chapel Hill, Psychology

 Areas of Expertise

-Prior to joining the School of Education at UNC Chapel Hill in 2018, Dr. Mills-Koonce was an Associate Professor of Human Development and Family Studies at UNC Greensboro and before that a Research Scientist at the Center for Developmental Science at UNC Chapel Hill.
+Prior to joining the UNC School of Education in 2018, Dr. Mills-Koonce was an Associate Professor of Human Development and Family Studies at UNC Greensboro and before that a Research Scientist at the Center for Developmental Science at UNC-Chapel Hill.

 Dr. Mills-Koonce currently is a Principal Investigator on multiple developmental studies.
 These include the Family Life Project (funded by the NICHD), one of the largest and most comprehensive studies of children living in poor, rural American communities; The Brain and Early Experience Study (funded by the NICHD), which examines the experiential mechanisms through which prenatal and postnatal exposures to poverty affect neurological development and emergent executive functioning in young children; the Mood, Mother and Child Study (funded by the NICHD), which examines psychobiological resilience in mother-child dyads that have clinical and subclinical levels of maternal depression; and the New American Family Study (funded by the NICHD), which is a nationwide study of the factors affecting the health and well-being of LGBTQ couples and their decisions regarding the transition to parenthood.